Travelling as a nurse: Don’t be afraid to follow your heart!

-You can try to look for an organisation to volunteer for.
-But be aware: many organisations ask a lot of money for you to volunteer for them.
+You can try to look for an organization to volunteer for.
+But be aware: many organizations ask a lot of money for you to volunteer for them.
 But don’t worry, there are more options for you.

 *Get quick experience with Workaway, Worldpackers or Hovos